 - Costy Mattar

-Keith Hughes, Chairman of the Board.
-CEO and Vice Chairman at First National Bank of Hutchinson, has served on the HRHS board since 2010.
+Keith Hughes, CEO and Vice Chairman at First National Bank of Hutchinson, has served on the HRHS board since 2010.
 He grew up in Oakley, KS and graduated from Kansas State University with degrees in accounting and corporate finance and later earned a graduate degree in banking from SWGSB, Southern Methodist University.
-He moved to Hutchinson in 1980 and began a career in banking with First National Bank and has spent his entire career with the bank; with the exception of a two year period in the 1980's with a wholesaling and brokerage company.
-He has held various positions with the bank over the years including his current position as CEO since 2010.
+He moved to Hutchinson in 1980 and began a career in banking with First National Bank and has spent his entire career with the bank; with the exception of a two-year period in the 1980's with a wholesaling and brokerage company.
+He has held various positions with the bank over the years including his current position as Chairman after 10 years as CEO.
 Through his role on the HRHS board, Keith recognizes the hospital's important position in the local and regional economy and he brings great experience and expertise in finance, economics and management to the group.
-He and his wife Renae have two sons, both engineering students at KSU.
+He and his wife Renae have two sons, both mechanical engineers.
 In his spare time, Keith enjoys home and farm projects, playing golf, reading and hunting.

 Ken Johnson, President and CEO, has been with the healthcare system for over five years and held the positions of Chief Operating Officer and Chief Financial Officer.
 Prior to coming to Hutchinson, he was Chief Financial Officer for Galichia Heart Hospital in Wichita, a position he occupied for 7 years.
 In total, Ken has over 34 years of healthcare leadership experience with positions in large and small healthcare organizations and both for-profit and not-for-profit entities.
 Ken was pleased to return to Hutchinson when he began his healthcare career as an internal auditor for Hutchinson Hospital Corporation in 1983.
 He worked at HHC until 1989, when he moved to Wichita to pursue a Master's Degree in Healthcare, which he received in 1994.
 Ken is a member of First Church of the Nazarene and enjoys participating in charitable activities in Hutchinson.
 Ken and his wife Carolyn have been married 35 years and have 2 grown sons.